Gordon999/Pi-MP3_Player/README.md

 Avoid any directory/track names with [ ] (square brackets) in.

 Tested on Pi 2 v1.1, 3A, 3B, 4B, Zero W, v1.2 & v1.3 , Pi400 and Pi4 with  32 and 64bit Pi OS, all using Buster.
-Alos tested on a Pi4 4GB using FULL 32bit BULLSEYE,
+Also tested on a Pi4 4GB using FULL 32bit BULLSEYE,

 For Radio Stream use Pi3, Pi4 or Pi400 recommended as it requires RAM space.